Danny fulfilled his dream of traveling in a van. Today he shares with us the pros and cons of the van life.

-I remember this one time, when it was 40°C outside and the air conditioning wasn’t working, I literally had to put the windows of the van up because it was cooler inside than out.
+I remember this one time; when it was 40°C outside, and the air conditioning wasn’t working, I literally had to put the van’s windows up because it was cooler inside than out.
 I was a sweaty, grumpy mess by the end of that drive!

 Potential Rule Breaking

 Many places are lovely, lenient, and understanding when it comes to van-packers.
 A few even provide designated, upmarket facilities where you can spend the night!
 Unfortunately, though, these are the exception, not the rule.

 Other destinations take a stricter stance that makes life on the road more difficult.

 They might have fines and penalties in place if you’re caught sleeping in the wrong spot, for instance, or demand that you only park up inset areas out of town.
 Some areas might forbid free camping of any sort and make paid campsites the only permissible places to sleep.

 When you find yourself driving through these sorts of locations, you’re often forced to break the rules and risk getting caught in the process.
 It’s never fun, but sometimes it can feel like the only viable option.

 Traveling in a van indeed makes for a cost-effective way to travel.
 But it definitely isn’t free!
 In fact, when you’re covering large distances all the time, you might be surprised at how quickly fuel costs can stack up.